avanegasp/avanegasp/README.md

 ### Hi, I´m Angie Vanegas 🚀

-### Im looking for a job as a Data Science 📊 or Data Analyst 🔖 and I have experience as Customer Service 👨‍👧‍👦
+### Im looking for a job as a Customer Service Analyst 📊 or Data Analyst 🔖 and I have knowledge in Data Science 👨‍👧‍👦

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) My LinkedIn](https://www.linkedin.com/in/avanegasp/)